Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: KTGS cone for the square: Hilbert basis

 We end this section with a noteworthy observation, which will not be needed later.

-We saw in Remark \ref{rem:word-of-caution} that there are interesting relations even in the KTGS cone $\mathscr{C}_\Delta \subset \mathbb{Z}_+^7$ for the triangle.
-In fact, this is the only relation (in the sense analogous to Proposition \ref{prop:relations-in-the-square} below).
-The intuitive reason there is only 1 relation for the triangle is because the Hilbert basis for $\mathscr{C}_\Delta$ has 8 elements, whereas there are only 7 Fock-Goncharov coordinates.
+We saw in Remark \ref{rem:word-of-caution} that there are interesting relations in the KTGS cone $\mathcal{C}_\Delta \subset \mathbb{Z}_+^7$ for the triangle.
+In fact, there is essentially only one relation (in the sense analogous to Proposition \ref{prop:relations-in-the-square}).
+The intuitive reason there is only 1 relation for the triangle is because the Hilbert basis for $\mathcal{C}_\Delta$ has 8 elements, whereas there are only 7 Fock-Goncharov coordinates.

-We now describe all of the relations in the KTGS cone $\mathscr{C}_\mathscr{T} \subset \mathbb{Z}_+^{12}$ for the square.
-Intuitively, there are 10 relations because the Hilbert basis for $\mathscr{C}_\mathscr{T}$ has 22 elements, whereas there are only 12 Fock-Goncharov coordinates.
+We now describe all of the relations in the KTGS cone $\mathcal{C}_\mathcal{T} \subset \mathbb{Z}_+^{12}$ for the square.
+Intuitively, there are 10 relations because the Hilbert basis for $\mathcal{C}_\mathcal{T}$ has 22 elements, whereas there are only 12 Fock-Goncharov coordinates.